Lord Nandi or Nandeeshwara was a great devotee and also a guardian in the abode of God Shiva.

 According to Hindu mythology, this deity was depicted as a bull.
-One can see the statue of Nandi in a seated position enshrined in the Shiva temples looking towards his master.
+One can see the statue of Nandi in a seated position enshrined in the Shiva temples looking toward his master.

 Also in Hinduism, Lord Nandi represents dharma and strength.